How chocolate milkshakes give you more content in less time

 Bonus Step – While you’re in the drugstore anyway, shoot a short video of a drugstore employee showing how he/she makes the perfect chocolate milkshake.
 Put that video on your YouTube channel, with a link in the video description back to your eateries round-up blog post.
 (Update January 2019 – we changed the next sentence to emphasize direct sharing to each social channel rather than sharing the YouTube URL.)
 Share the video on your Facebook Page (it will play right there in Facebook,) upload the video to Twitter, and incorporate a snippet of it into an Instagram Story.
-Take the embed code for the video (YouTube will provide it to you,) add some descriptive text and you’ve just made another blog post about a special local place.
+Take the embed code for the video (YouTube will provide it to you,) add some descriptive text, and you’ve just made another blog post about a special local place.

 Don’t worry if you are not active on all of the social media channels that we’ve listed above.
 The point is to take one idea, capture it visually, and then craft content with it to share across multiple channels.

-Create something once, then rock it all across the web!
+Create something once, then rock it all across the social web!

 (Note: a variation of this was originally published on the Build it in Bastrop economic development blog.)

 Want some help with learning to think like an online publisher?

 This isn’t our first social media rodeo – we’ve all been creating content online for years.
 Bring one or all of us in as speakers and educators to help you tell your stories online and attract new visitors and guests.

 Have you connected with us in your favorite places?
 If you arrived here directly from a link, here’s the email signup for this newsletter.
 Say hi to Leslie and Sheila at Tourism Currents on….

 - Our LinkedIn Company Page – follow us, and let’s talk business.